 “Switching financial institutions may be prompted by any number of reasons, such as a move, a change in your financial needs or banking habits, a desire for better technology, service, or rates and fees,” says Greg McBride, CFA, Bankrate chief financial analyst.

 Regardless of your motive, there’s legwork involved in breaking up with a bank.
-Here’s a guide on how to switch banks in five steps to make the transition as smooth as possible.
+Here’s a guide on how to switch banks, broken down into five steps, for a smooth transition.

 Steps for moving a bank account:

 1. Choose your next account

 Pinpoint your motive for changing bank accounts, since you’ll want to find an account that matches your needs.
 Many financial institutions offer several types of deposit accounts, each with their own fees, features and opening requirements.
 Bankrate’s banking reviews are a good starting point to help you research the difference among offerings at a variety of banks.

 You may want to devise a list of account features that are most important to you.
 Some factors to consider include: